canvasxyz/canvas-docs/docs/about.md

 # About Canvas

 Canvas is an off-chain runtime for web applications.
-It's a hybrid automatically federated/peer-to-peer protocol similar to [Bluesky](https://atproto.com/) or [Farcaster](https://www.farcaster.xyz/), with a focus on general applications rather than being a social network.
+It's a hybrid federated/peer-to-peer protocol similar to [Bluesky](https://atproto.com/) or [Farcaster](https://www.farcaster.xyz/), with a focus on general applications rather than being a single social network.

 Every signed message on Canvas is "executed" in a JavaScript/WASM virtual machine.
 During execution, actions are allowed to write to a